-Top 5 3rd Quarter Trades of Be - GuruFocus.com
+Top 5 3rd Quarter Trades of BE - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 19.12 and a price-book ratio of 3.53.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.60 and a price-book ratio of 1.45.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.